jonicious/WM-Mute-Filters/README.md

 ## Contribute

 Contribute on this GitHub repo to mute even more World Cup related Tweets!
-Thanks for your support in advance, outb0x.

 You have a better solution than the workaround with the Mail.app?
 Propose your solution directly here on GitHub using the "Pull Request" feature of GitHub.

 ## About Tweetbot